-Ocasio-Cortez seems to be the newfound hope of the Democratic Party—a party desperately clutching to anything that might appeal to a naive electorate.
-If it continues its wayward path, it will ensure Trump’s re-election.
-If his past or present misdeeds don’t remove him from office before by one of the many potentially damaging issues surrounding him.
-Interestingly, rising star Ocasio-Cortez probably will stress the party’s paucity of relevant ideas after she and Bernie Sanders promote their failed socialist sound bites on their current campaign trail.
-These socialist principles appeal to college students and younger voters.
+Ocasio-Cortez seems to be the new hope of the Democratic Party that’s desperate to appeal to a naïve electorate.
+If it pursues its errant path, it will ensure Trump’s re-election.
+If his past or present misdeeds don’t remove him from office before.
+Rising star Ocasio-Cortez (AOC) will stress the party’s paucity of relevant ideas.
+This burden will increase as she and Bernie Sanders promote their failed socialist sound bites on their current campaign trail.
+Their socialist ideas appeal to college students and younger voters.
 But most folks will reject them once they realize AOC and Bernie have not computed the full effect of these ideals.

 Ocasio-Cortez Socialism and the Democratic Party

 As a student in the late sixties in London, England, socialism enamored me.
 I studied Mao Tse-tung’s (1893-1976) Little Red Book, Karl Marx’s (1818-1883) Communist Manifesto, and Adam Smith’s The Wealth of Nations.
-The concept of care for the population and wealth distribution in socialism appealed to me.
-However, over time, after digging deeper into the practical aspects of wealth creation and distribution, I saw inefficiencies and disincentives inherent in socialism that caused it to fail.
+The image of care for the people and wealth distribution in socialism seemed right to me.
+However, over time, after digging deep into the practical aspects of wealth creation and distribution, I saw hurdles in socialism that caused it to fail.
 Bernie and AOC say they are Democratic Socialists.
 They say the differ from socialiasm in Cuba, for instance.
-Still, in socialism, governments control the “commanding heights” of the economy.
+Still, in socialism, governments control the vital sectors of the economy.
 This merely switches from the private capitalist to the public capitalist.
 But there is more.
 The public capitalist is unaccountable.
 The private firm is.

 Bernie And Ocasio-Cortez Will Promise The Moon

-Bernie Sanders and newcomer Ocasio-Cortez plan to provide goodies to the population.
-Where will they get funds to pay for their promises?
-There is one source only, businesses—that’s the only productive wealth generating entity in society.
+Bernie and newcomer AOC plan to provide goodies to the people.
+Where will they get funds?
+Only one source exists.
+That’s businesses.
+Like it or not, that’s the only productive wealth generating entity in society.
 Why do these folks demonize and want to tax firms?
 Why do they want to create myriad rules and regulations and interfere with a business’ operations?
 Shouldn’t government create an attractive environment for firms to engage in dynamic wealth creation.
-Companies have options and can exercise them freely in more friendly places.
+Companies have options and can exercise them in more friendly places.
 We should not be surprized when firms move activites off shore.

-Like many on college campuses, neither Bernie nor Ocasio-Cortez have a practical plan to pay for their many promises.
-Free education, free medicare, guaranteed income, and other free items sound good in theory, but who pays for these items?
-The government, they propose, should take a more significant role in the economy.
-But I would ask each of them this question: What does government do well beyond wasteful spending?
+Like many on college campuses, neither Bernie nor AOC have a practical plan to pay for their promises.
+Free education, free medicare, guaranteed income, and other free items sound good in theory, but who pays for them?
+The government, they say, should play a more vital role in the economy.
+But I would ask each of them this question: What does government do well beyond wasting tax dollars?

 Neither Socialism Nor Trump is the Answer

-Donald Trump isn’t the answer, either.
-Trump is a narcissistic bully, failed businessman, poor leader who has convinced many folks he is a great negotiator and excellent businessman, despite facts to the contrary.
+Donald Trump isn’t the answer, either. he is a narcissistic bully, failed businessman, and poor leader.
+Still, he convinced many folks he is a great negotiator and excellent businessman, despite facts to the contrary.
 Not even his “alternative facts” can change his record of failures and deceit.
 He survives because he tells his followers not to believe what they “see” or “hear.”
-Instead, they should listen to his version of the “truth.”
+Instead, he says, they should listen to his version of the “truth.”

-His erratic behavior generally, and his actions to start the present trade war is causing uncertainty, but his bullying tactics might work.
+His erratic behavior and his actions to start the present trade war is causing uncertainty, but his bullying tactics might work.
 He is dividing and conquering Canada and Mexico while sidetracking NAFTA.
-Even the EU decided to humour him.
-The EU’s president says Trump’s tariffs are stupid, but Mr. Juncker said he would play along with Trump: “If you want to be stupid, I can be stupid, as well,” Mr. Juncker said.
+Even the EU humored him.
+The EU’s president says Trump’s tariffs are stupid, but Mr. Juncker said he would play along with Trump: “If you want to be stupid, I can be stupid,” Mr. Juncker said.

 Democrats seem to be void of original ideas except splintering their party.
-Bernie and Ocasio-Cortez are favorites among those folks who do not realize that socialism has never worked because it is fundamentally flawed.
-The idea of taking from the “rich” and giving to the poor doesn’t work.
-Eventually, the “rich” sees no incentives to produce, and there is nothing to give to the poor.
+Bernie and Ocasio-Cortez are favorites among those folks who do not realize that socialism has never worked because it is flawed.
+Taking from the “rich” and giving to the poor doesn’t work.
+Later, the “rich” sees no incentives to produce, and there is nothing to give to the poor.

 I visited the former Soviet Union in 1976 with a study group from MIT.
 Though the government ensured we saw what they wanted us to see, I saw enough and reviewed sufficient data that showed it did not work.
-Nevertheless, we need no more confirmation than it collapsed (1922-1991).
+We need no more confirmation than it collapsed (1922-1991).

 We Must Rein in Wall Street

-To be sure, Wall Street needs to be reined in and stop its narrow focus on the short term that causes greedy CEO’s to make bad choices.
-We need more shareholders’ activism to tame these CEO’s.
+To be sure, we must rein in Wall Street to stop its narrow focus on the short term that causes greedy CEO’s to make bad choices.
+And we need more shareholders’ activism to tame these CEO’s.
 Health care costs need to be more affordable.
-Post-secondary education needs to be run more efficiently, be more affordable, and most of all, be relevant and worthwhile.
+We must make post-secondary education more affordable, run it more well, and ensure it is relevant and worthwhile.
 We can achieve these goals in the capitalist system provided we stop playing politics and move beyond the present ideological debates between Republicans and Democrats.
 People’s lives are at stake!
 It’s not all state control or all private control.
-We need practical solutions that put people first; we don’t need rhetoric from politicians concerned primarily with their careers.
+We need practical solutions that put people first; we don’t need rhetoric from politicians concerned mainly with their careers.

-Let’s create an environment where we can debate each others’ views instead of each party claiming a monopoly on knowledge.
-Why can’t we accept that some people are pro-life and some are pro-choice?
+Let’s create an environment where we can debate each other’s views instead of each party claiming a monopoly on knowledge.
+Why can’t we accept that some people are pro-life and some are pro choice?
 Does every university student need to be pro-choice?
-Why must everyone embrace liberal issues or be labeled a bigot?
+Why must everyone embrace liberal issues or liberals label them bigots?
 It is time we stop being so divisive (Trump majors on this), start loving, respecting, listening to each other, and accepting one another as he and she is.
-After all, we are all made in the image of God!
+We are all made in the image of God!

-The US Economy Grew Rapidly In The Second Quarter
+The US Economy Grew In The Second Quarter

-The US economy recorded significant gains in the second quarter, and naturally, Trump claimed victory.
-He doesn’t realize much of the increases came about because companies pre-ordered many items ahead of his stupid tariffs.
+The US economy recorded big gains in the second quarter, and Trump claimed victory.
+He doesn’t realize much of the gains came about because companies pre-ordered many items ahead of his stupid tariffs.
 Note how Trump reacts next quarter when the economy does much worse than last quarter because of his tariffs.
-As the master of deflection, he will find a way to take credit for ‘something’ that prevented the economy from sinking even lower.
+As the master of deflection, he will take credit for ‘something’ that prevented the economy from sinking even lower.

-Let’s pray for Trump and pray for God’s will in spite of his erratic actions.
-Meanwhile, expect interest rates to continue to rise slowly, and stock markets to remain volatile, if Trump continues to be Trump.
+Let’s pray for Trump and pray for God’s will despite his erratic actions.
+Meanwhile, expect a gradual rise in interest rates, and stock markets to remain volatile, if Trump continues to be Trump.

 © 2018 Michel A. Bell